ManasiHaldankar/Leetcode-SQL-solutions/README.md

 Write a solution to find the IDs of the invalid tweets.
 The tweet is invalid if the number of characters used in the content of the tweet is strictly greater than 15.
 Return the result table in any order.

+6. Replace Employee ID With The Unique Identifier

+Write a solution to show the unique ID of each user, If a user does not have a unique ID replace just show null.
+Return the result table in any order.

+7. Product Sales Analysis I

+Write a solution to report the product_name, year, and price for each sale_id in the Sales table.
+Return the resulting table in any order.

+8. Customer Who Visited but Did Not Make Any Transactions

+Write a solution to find the IDs of the users who visited without making any transactions and the number of times they made these types of visits.
+Return the result table sorted in any order.